ModischFabrications/Anti-FFRB/README.md

 Svelte integration seems to be surprisingly simple because you only need to copy the build directory over.
 Using Github Actions makes sense, I don't want to keep updating everything manually.

+*Retrospective*: GH Pages was obviously easy to integrate and is still a great choice.
+Cloudflare pages is a close contender because of great edge availability and powerful free offering; making CDNs obsolete.
+Keep GH Actions for builds though.

 ### Alerts
-1. Screen flickering makes sense if you are sitting in front of it.
-Difficult to integrate though.
+1. Screen flickering makes sense if you are sitting in front of it, but they aren't great for people with epileptic seizures.
-2. Sound warnings are jarring, but easier
+2. Sound warnings are jarring, but easier.
+Definitely most annoying.
-3. Popups are annoying, but also boring
+3. Popups are annoying to use, but also boring and easy to ignore.

 ## Q & A
 Q: Why build this?
 A: Ignoring bad habits is a bad habit of mine, let's see if a self-made solution helps.

 Q: Privacy?
 A: Nothing leaves your computer, everything is offline.
-Why would I pay server costs to capture hours of face-videos?
+Who would pay server costs to capture hours of your face?

 ## Contributing
 Feel free to contact me or make a pull-request if you want to participate.